tocalabs/toca-docs/example.md

 ![Toca.io](/images/tocaio.png)

 * Unordered list item (using an asterisk)
+* Unordered list item (using an asterisk)
-- Unordered list item (using a dash is also valid)
+- Unordered list item (using a dash is also valid, but shouldn't nbe mixed)

 1. Ordered list item
 2. Ordered list item